-FORM NO. MGT 9 EXTRACT OF ANNUAL RETURN As on financial year ended on 31.12.2022
+FORM NO. MGT 9 EXTRACT OF ANNUAL RETURN

-Pursuant to Section 92 (3) of the Companies Act, 2013 and rule 12(1) of the Company (Management & Administration) Rules, 2014

-i.
-Registration & other Details:

-1 CIN U14107ML1999PTC005707

-2 Registration Date 22/03/1999

-3 Name of the Company Lafarge Umiam Mining Private Limited

-4 Category/Sub-category of the Company Company Limited by shares Indian Non-Government Company

-5 Address of the Registered office & contact details 3rd Floor, Goenka Towers, Morello Compound, Keating Road, European Ward, Shillong, East Khasi Hills, Meghalaya, 793001

-6 Email george.chacko@lafargeholcim.com

-7 Whether listed company No

-8 Name, Address & contact details of the Registrar & Transfer Agent, if any N/A
+As on financial year ended on 31.12.2022

+Pursuant to Section 92 (3) of the Companies Act, 2013 and rule 12(1) of the Company (Management & Administration) Rules, 2014 i.
+Registratio n & other Details: i.
+Registration & other Details: 1 CIN U14107ML1999PTC005707 2 Registration Date 22/03/1999 3 Name of the Company Lafarge Umiam Mining Private Limited 4 Category/Sub-category of the Company Company Limited by shares Indian Non-Government Company 5 Address of the Registered office & contact details 3rd Floor, Goenka Towers, Morello Compound, Keating Road, European Ward, Shillong, East Khasi Hills, Meghalaya, 793001 6 Email george.chacko@lafargeholcim.com 7 Whether listed company No 8 Name, Address & contact details of the Registrar & Transfer Agent, if any N/A iii.
+Pa articulars of Holding j, Subsi diary and Ass ociate Co ompanies SN Name and address of the Company CIN/ GLN Holding/ Subsidiary/ Associate % of shares held Applicable Section 1 Lafargeholcim Bangladesh Limited NA Foreign Holding Company 100% 2(6)

-ncipal Business Activiti iii.
-Pa iii.
-Particulars of Holding, Subsidiary and Associate Companies (All the business activities contributing 10% or more of the total turnover of the Company shall be stated) SN Name and address of the CIN/ GLN Holding/ Subsidiary/ % of shares Applicable SN Name and Description of main products / services NIC Code of % to total turnover of the Company Company GLN Associate held Section the Product/ service 1 Lafargeholcim Bangladesh Limited NA Foreign Holding Company 100% 2(6) 1 Mining and quarrying 5109 100
+(A ii.
+Principal Business Activities of the Company (All the business activities contributing 10% or more of the total turnover of the Company shall be stated) SN Name and Description of main products / services NIC Code of the Product/ service % to total turnover of the Company 1 Mining and quarrying 5109 100